ZaninDavide/patatrac/docs.typ

   draw(B, stroke: 2pt, fill: blue)
 }.flatten())

-Since you are inside a `cetz` canvas you are free to add whatever detail you like to make your picture more expressive.
+Remember that since you are inside a `cetz` canvas you are free to add whatever detail you like to make your picture more expressive.
 This picture is nice but drawing it without `patatrac` wouldn't have been much harder (well, drawing the spring is not a piece of cake but bare with me).
 I want you to see where `patatrac` shines so `stick` with me while I exchange the floor for an incline.
 ```typc
 let floor = incline(100, 20deg)
 let A = rect(15, 15)